-Girl Scouts from throughout southern Illinois will gather at Camp Torqua in Edwardsville to participate in Girl Scouts of Southern Illinois' STEM Kickoff event called Nature's Fury on September 14.
-During the morning, girls will learn about natural disasters that affect the metro-east area and in the afternoon they will learn computer programming as they get hands-on experience with the Nature's Fury Robot Game.
+Girl Scouts from throughout southern Illinois gathered at Camp Torqua in Edwardsville on Satuday to participate in Girl Scouts of Southern Illinois' STEM Kickoff event called Nature's Fury.
+During the morning, girls learned about natural disasters that affect the metro-east area and in the afternoon they learned computer programming with hands-on experience working with the Nature's Fury Robot Game.